Renting a villa in Thailand shouldn't feel like water torture. And yet ... click-click-click can seem a lot like drip-drip-drip.

 Villa-hunting tip #10To avoid overwhelming yourself, aim for a maximum of ten potential Thai villas on your short-list.
 Instead of simply bookmarking your favourites, write down the ones that jump out – and a note about what distinguishes them.
 Otherwise?
 An hour from now, it will all be a beautiful blur.

-On Koh Samui, our villa – The Pool on the Hill – is managed by island experts Barefoot Luxury Villas.
-They offer service in a variety of languages and are based locally on Koh Samui.
-It's good to include at least one local agent in your villa search as they're likely to know the villa personally and will be able to answer your questions with firsthand knowledge.
+On Koh Samui, our villa – The Pool on the Hill – is managed by our on-site team.
+It's good to look for on-site or local management in your villa search as they're likely to know the villa personally and will be able to answer your questions with firsthand knowledge.

 8. Detailed villa comparison